r-spatial/dtwSat/README.md

 ### Time-Weighted Dynamic Time Warping for remote sensing time series analysis

 dtwSat provides an implementation of Time-Weighted Dynamic Time Warping (TWDTW) for satellite image time series analysis and land use classification (Maus et al. 2016).
 It is useful to account for natural and cultivated vegetation types with inter-annual climatic and seasonal variability.
-Methods based on dynamic time warping are flexible to handle with irregular sampling and out of phase time series, and have achieved significant results in time series data mining (Velichko and Zagoruyko 1970; Hiroaki Sakoe and Chiba 1971; H. Sakoe and Chiba 1978; Rabiner and Juang 1993; Berndt and Clifford 1994; Keogh and Ratanamahatana 2005; Müller 2007; Petitjean, Inglada, and Gancarski 2012).
+Methods based on dynamic time warping are flexible to handle with irregular sampling and out of phase time series, and have achieved significant results in time series data mining (Velichko and Zagoruyko 1970; Hiroaki Sakoe and Chiba 1971; H. Sakoe and Chiba 1978; Rabiner and Juang 1993; Berndt and Clifford 1994; Keogh and Ratanamahatana 2005; Müller 2007).
 Bellow we show a quick demo of the package and some [R vignettes](#vignettes) about the package usage and the TWDTW method.

 ### Install